tushargupta5197/blockchain_identity/README.md

   ```
   You will be asked for various data needed by the company, some of which (marked as V) will be verified from the transcript.
 DIMS will automatically make a proof ensuring that only the fields required by the company are exposed and other fields are still private.

-+ Again, we can use both of our certificates to get a loan certificate from the SBI Bank.
++ Again, we can use both of our certificates to get a loan certificate from the <b>SBI Bank</b>.
 Execute the following:
   ```
   # Alice> set issuer
   Enter the issuer from which you want a certificate: SBI Bank